Doxxer/Swift-calculator/README.md

 Swift-calculator
 ================

-Simple interpretator of simple language, written on Swift
+Simple interpretator of a simple language, written in Swift